Gold Rush: White Water

-Gold Rush: White Water was a reality television series that aired on the Discovery Channel.
+Gold Rush: White Water is an American reality television series that aired on the Discovery Channel.
 A spin-off of Gold Rush, the series followed placer gold miners "Dakota" Fred Hurt and his son Dustin Hurt, in their return to the wilderness of Haines Borough, Alaska, to seek their fortune by suction dredge diving within its raging whitewater creeks.
 The series debuted in 2018, and eight seasons aired through mid-2024.
 It was announced that season nine (2025), filmed in 2024, would be the last season of the show.

 "Dakota" Fred Hurt died from brain cancer on July 11, 2023, a day after his 80th birthday.